zlatnaspirala/zlatnaspirala/README.md

 💼 [LinkedIn](https://www.linkedin.com/in/3dprogramer/) •
 🧑‍💻 [StackOverflow](https://stackoverflow.com/users/1513187/nikola-lukic)

+In this portofolio there is no single profesional project (usually NDC) Links comming from my free-time space.

 Profile

 Innovative software engineer with 15+ years of experience in web, real-time graphics, and multiplayer systems.